cnrosu/yt-ai-summariser/docs/SERVER_API.md

 ```

 ### `POST /api/kill?jobId=<id>`
 Cancel a running job.
-The server marks the job as killed but does not forcibly terminate the Whisper process.
+The server marks the job as killed but does not forcibly terminate the faster-whisper process.
 Returns:
 ```json
 { "success": true, "status": "cancelled" }
 ```